StephenOTT/camunda-prometheus-process-engine-plugin/README.md

 ```

 The `activity_instance_duration`  is used by the "core" activity duration tracker.
-If The global activity duration tracker is activated at the BPMN level, then it will look for the `activity_instance_duration` object, and the deployment will fail to parse if the object is not found.
+If the global activity duration tracker is activated at the BPMN level, then it will look for the
+`activity_instance_duration` object, and the deployment will fail to parse if the object is not found.
+You can fully configure the help and bucket properties as needed, but the `activity_instance_duration`
+key is required if you are using Process Wide Activity Tracking.

+The `process_instance_duration`  is used as the fallback default process instance duration tracker.
+If a process instance duration tracker is active on a BPMN and does not have a metric name defined then it will
+default to `process_instance_duration`.
-You can fully configure the help and bucket properties as needed, but the `activity_instance_duration` key is required if you are using Process Wide Activity Tracking.
+You can fully configure the help and bucket properties as needed, but the `process_instance_duration` key is required

-Note the usage of `process_instance_duration_testProcess`, where `testProcess` is the process definition key.
-This is the format required to use the Process Duration Tracking.
+if you are using Process Instance Duration tracking without defining metric names in the tracker parameters.

 Duration tracking configuration is set with 3 configurations:

 1. Histogram Name (the key of the object.
 See [Prometheus metric naming rules](https://prometheus.io/docs/practices/naming/#metric-names))
 1. Help Text (the `help` property)
 1. List of buckets to use in the Histogram (the `buckets` property.
 Each bucket represent number of seconds in `<double>`.
 For factions of seconds (milliseconds) you an use decimals such as 0.1 (100 milliseconds), 0.01 (10 milliseconds), 0.001 (1 millisecond))

+Note that histogram names will have their names "cleaned" or "invalid characters" before being sent to Prometheus.
+This means that you can Configure your YAML and BPMN with something like "my-metric-name", but when the metric is
+created and sent to prometheus, any invalid characters will be replaced with a underscore (`-`).

 ## BPMN Configuration